Presented by Arts House

 Future Proof by Fair Share Fare

-Building on survival skills of food foraging, harvesting, preparing and preserving, Future Proofincludes DIY workshops, demonstrations and exercises to boost collective know-how for crisis scenarios.
-The proof is in the pudding!
+Food is labour.
+Food is knowledge.
+Food is technology.
+Food is energy.
+Take what you need, enjoy and share with others.
+Come back for more, but waste not.
+Building on survival skills of food foraging, harvesting, preparing and preserving, Future Proof includes DIY workshops, demonstrations and exercises to boost collective know-how for crisis scenarios.

 Supported by – Refuge is supported by the Australian Government through the Australia Council, its arts funding and advisory body; and the University of Melbourne.